 Conflict is everything.
 Big or small.
 If you pepper your script with conflict that lies beyond the central premise, you give the script continued depth, engaging the audience with each and every turn of the page.

 3. Location is Key

 The Nakatomi Plaza is a character in itself.
-If the terrorists were the personification of evil within the story, Nakatomi Plaza was the otherwise neutral force of nature within the situation, confining the hero and forcing him to survive amongst its “elements” of steel, dry wall, and glass, not to mention the building’s most terrifying hurdle for McClane, its height.
+If the terrorists are the personification of evil within the story, Nakatomi Plaza is the otherwise neutral force of nature within the situation, confining the hero and forcing him to survive amongst its “elements” of steel, drywall, and glass, not to mention the building’s most terrifying hurdle for McClane, its height.

-No different than the thrillers The Towering Inferno and The Poseidon Adventure before it, Die Hard offered one of the greatest examples of importance of location.
+No different than the thrillers The Towering Inferno and The Poseidon Adventure before it, Die Hard offered one of the most significant examples of the importance of location.

 Location is a character.
 It offers added conflict, another hurdle that the hero must overcome.
 There’s a reason that this film gave birth to a sub-genre (“Die Hard on a…”) that flourished with the likes of Under Siege (aircraft carrier), Passenger 57/Executive Decision/Air Force One (airplane), Speed (bus), Sudden Death (hockey rink), Cliffhanger (mountains), The Rock (Alcatraz), Olympus Has Fallen/White House Down (the White House), etc.

 If you can find an interesting location to set your vulnerable characters in, it only adds to the conflict that you can create.

 4. Supporting Characters with a Little Story of Their Own